NewsLocal News

 and last updated

-TULSA, Okla. — More than five months after he was accused of first degree rape and other offenses, all charges against Nabil Alame were dismissed.
+TULSA, Okla. — More than five months after being accused of first degree rape and other offenses, the state dropped all charges against Nabil Alame.

-The District Attorney's office dismissing the case at the preliminary hearing on Sept.
-30th, 'in the best interest of justice.'
+The District Attorney's office dismissed the case at the preliminary hearing on Sept.
+30, 'in the best interest of justice.'

-2 News' Stef Manchen was at the court house and spoke with Alame minutes after he learned his fate.
+2 News' Stef Manchen attended the hearing and talked to Alame minutes after he learned his fate.

 alame and stef